LvnLx/Tempus/README.md

 ### Features

 #### Multiple Subdivisions
-One of the main technical motivations for creating the app was having a metronome app that supports multiple subdivisions at once, similar to a [Boss DB-90](https://www.boss.info/us/products/db-90/), but even more flexbile in terms of subdivision choice.
+One of the main technical motivations for creating the app was having a metronome app that supports multiple subdivisions at once, similar to a [Boss DB-90](https://www.boss.info/us/products/db-90/), but even more flexible in terms of subdivision choice.
 Users can select subdivisions in the range `2` - `9`, which correspond to eighth notes (`2`), eighth note triplets (`3`), quarter notes (`4`), and so on, while controlling the volume of them independently

 The UI implementation for subdivision control (and beat/accent volume control) was also heavily inspired by the [Boss DB-90](https://www.boss.info/us/products/db-90/), as well as the faders found in DAWs/mixing consoles — an inspiration stemming from my hobbyist background in audio engineering and creating drum covers: